 (The Jugendstil Majolika House)

 Many things confused me about Vienna when I first arrived.
-For example, tea without milk (a sin again humanity) and cake for breakfast (an excellent idea the entire world should adopt.)
-And Jugendstil.
+For example, tea without milk (a sin again humanity).

 Turns out it’s the local version of Art Nouveau.
 So a synonym for that decorative style that makes use of curves, natural forms and ornate motifs along with modern materials.
 Jugendstil blossomed in Vienna during the late 19th century and early 20th century.

 That may be all you need to know, but Jugendstil played an important role in Austria’s (art) history.